pensthiel/head-md-future-of-drawing/process/readme.md

 The canvas would be big like 1m x 1m on a table.

 But perhaps it would make more sense on the floor?
 Then it could be even bigger...
-But i'm not sure.
+But I'm not sure.
 I'm wondering if this is too much and maybe it was better as a simple tool.

 ![projector testing](2023-11-14/doodle-boy-decorates-restaurant-joe-whale-12-5dbfd6e6f2c41__700.jpg)

-At least the projector part works, mine had to be placed far from the canvas but i've been told that some projectors are designed for shorter ranges.
+At least the projector part works, mine had to be placed far from the canvas but I've been told that some projectors are designed for shorter ranges.

-I used my phone here but i would like it to have its own device that does camera + driving algorithm for the wheels + streaming to projector + screen for buttons and anomation preview ?
+I used my phone here but I would like it to have its own device that does camera + driving algorithm for the wheels + streaming to projector + screen for buttons and animation preview?

-### Idea generator ?
+### Idea generator?

-I would like the screen to feature a button for inspiration, if someone doesn't know what story to draw...
+I would like the screen to feature a button for inspiration if someone doesn't know what story to draw...

 ![button](2023-11-14/button.png)
 ![prompts](2023-11-14/prompts.png)

-As well as some naive art insperation to loosen up when drawing
+As well as some naive art inspiration to loosen up when drawing
 ![button2](2023-11-14/button2.png)
 ![naive-art](2023-11-14/kids-drawings.jpg)

-The text generator would be random words while the image output would be examples of kids drawings or simple flipbook animations.
+The text generator would be random words while the image output would be examples of kids' drawings or simple flipbook animations.

 ![anim-example](2023-11-14/flipbook/anim3.gif)
 ![anim-example2](2023-11-14/flipbook/anim6.gif)